Bachelor of Science in Health Sciences

 The Core Curriculum of the University which is completed in the first two years of the program is designed to provide students with a foundation in the humanities, mathematics and science.
 During the second two years, the curriculum provides for a broad focus on essential business knowledge, the evolving healthcare delivery system in the United States, and knowledge development and utilization in the health sciences.

 The specialization in Public Health provides the educational underpinnings needed for entry-level positions in the Public Health profession.
 A variety of career paths exists for students completing the specialization in Public Health.
 While a portion of these students may obtain employment within for-profit entities, other individuals would likely seek entry-level employment within the public and not-for-profit sectors for which knowledge of and skills in Public Health are important.
-The emphasis on specialized knowledge in Public Health at the upper division level allows for a compelling educational pathway from the undergraduate program in Health Science to graduate study, either at the master's level or doctoral level, in Public Health.
+The emphasis on specialized knowledge in Public Health at the upper division level allows for a compelling educational pathway from the undergraduate program in Health Sciences to graduate study, either at the master's level or doctoral level, in Public Health.
 The specialization is designed to provide beginning application skills, in the areas of policy, planning and evaluation, management and administration, and healthcare law.

-After successful completion of the Health Sciences program, students receive a Bachelor of Science in Health Science degree.
-Completion of the first two years of the BS in Health Science degree program may provide students with the required prerequisite courses to apply for professional programs such as the Bachelor of Science in Nursing degree program.
+After successful completion of the Health Sciences program, students receive a Bachelor of Science in Health Sciences degree.
+Completion of the first two years of the BS in Health Sciences degree program may provide students with the required prerequisite courses to apply for professional programs such as the Bachelor of Science in Nursing degree program.
 However, admission to these programs is competitive at most institutions (including South University) and is not guaranteed.
 Students interested in transferring credit must consult with the institution that they wish to attend in order to determine if and under what circumstances courses will transfer.
 This consultation should occur before taking the courses.
 Please be aware that some institutions will not accept online science and laboratory courses for transfer credit.

 Program Student Learning Outcomes